-- 1. If a new job title is established during the term of the collective bargaining agreement, it is understood that an Employee in such job title shall be excluded if the job duties meet the National Labor Relations Act's test for exclusion of supervisory, managerial or confidential Employees. - 2.
-Before assigning an individual to a job title which Dow Jones believes to be excludable under Section (B) above, Dow Jones shall give IAPE two weeks' written notice of the new job title and the basis for exclusion from the bargaining unit. - 3.
+1. If a new job title is established during the term of the collective bargaining agreement, it is understood that an Employee in such job title shall be excluded if the job duties meet the National Labor Relations Act's test for exclusion of supervisory, managerial or confidential Employees and/or the standards set forth in the November 28, 2016 side letter.

+2. Before assigning an individual to a job title which Dow Jones believes to be excludable under Section (B) above, Dow Jones shall give IAPE two weeks' written notice of the new job title and the basis for exclusion from the bargaining unit.

 If the parties fail to agree that the new job title is excludable pursuant to Section (B), the proposed exclusion will be subject to the grievance procedure.